ovld protocol — CLI reference

 --timeout <ms> Request timeout in milliseconds (default: 30000)

---ticket-id <id> Ticket this call operates on
+--ticket-id <ticket_id> Ticket this call operates on

---session-key <key> Session key returned by attach/connect/spawn
+--session-key <key> Session key returned by attach/connect/prompt

 --agent <identifier> Agent identifier (default: AGENT_IDENTIFIER or claude-code)